-LED Color Status Function

-GLK GLK - Off The genlock module is not initialized.

-Green Blinking The genlock module is properly initialized, but no valid genlock signal is detected.
+LED Color Status Function GLK GLK - Off The genlock module is not initialized.
+Green Green Blinking The genlock module is properly initialized, but no valid genlock signal is detected.
+On The module is initialized and a valid genlock signal is detected.

-On

 Red Blinking There is a genlock problem.
 On A resync is needed.